avatar-kaleb/kalebmckelvey-site/blog/how-my-positive-thinking-journey-began.md

 I handed her the food, thanked her, and felt guilty.

 I felt guilty because this semester my fraternity brothers and I chose to live in an older house, meaning a very cold house downtown.
-This winter the weather has been a extremely chilly, so complaining had been a norm.
+This winter the weather has been extremely chilly, so complaining had been a norm.

 We had our temperature gauge set to 55 degrees, with each of using electric heaters in our room.

-After hearing about the lady who had to sit at Wal Mart, I decided then and there that complaining didn't make sense, and instead that I wanted to flip the switch from this negative to positive thinking.
+After hearing about the lady who had to sit at Wal Mart, I decided then and there that complaining didn't make sense, and instead of that, I wanted to flip the switch from this negative to positive thinking.

 My thoughts continued swirling; I decided to focus on starting a blog on my quest to make this positive life change.